 How to Add Market Visibility to HeavyBid or Excel Without Replacing What Works

-Most SMB civil contractors run a hybrid system:
+Most civil contractors run a hybrid system:

 • Excel for bid sheets and unit prices